zulip/zulip/docs/production/export-and-import.md

-  We highly recommend this tool in situations where it is applicable, because it is highly optimized and highly stable, since the hard work is done by the built-in backup feature of Postgres.
+  We highly recommend this tool in situations where it is applicable, because it is highly optimized and highly stable, since the hard work is done by the built-in backup feature of PostgreSQL.
 We also document [backup details](#backup-details) for users managing backups manually.